 - It is the responsibility of the filmmaker to secure authorization for any copyrighted material that may be used in the film.
 The filmmaker shall indemnify and hold harmless Newburyport Documentary Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.

 - By submitting, the filmmaker expressly acknowledges and agrees that they shall be bound by the terms of this agreement.

--If your film is accepted, you'll be asked to provide digital press materials that include a short synopsis, filmmaker credits, digital stills from the film and a trailer.
+-If your film is accepted, you'll be asked to provide digital press materials that include a short 30 word synopsis, filmmaker credits, high resolution digital photos from the film and a trailer.